OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-21.md

 ## 2 Kings 21:7

 Then he put the carved image of Asherah
-that he had made in the house of which the Lord had said to David and to his son Solomon,
+that he had made in the house about which the Lord had spoken to David and to his son Solomon,
 “In this house and in Jerusalem, which I have chosen from all the tribes of Israel,
-I will put My name forever.
+I will place My name forever.

 ## 2 Kings 21:8